snex-io/snex-web/docs/events/README.md

 });
 ```

 Once a user is connected you will receive events when a controller is interacted with.
-The SNEX controllers emit events in JSON and will contain the key (name) of the event and its current state.
+Controllers emit events in JSON and will contain the key (button name) of the event and the button's current state.
 You don't have to decode the JSON yourself, it is handled by the library.

 ```json
 {"key":"UP","state":1}